 Field Work I and II, CJ 491 and 492, are three credit classes.
 These classes require that students have applied for and received criminal justice upper-division status.

 For an Internship, you can decide how many credits you want to complete (50 agency hours per credit).
 Like Field Work, you will have practical experience in an agency.
 Admission into upper-division is not required.
 Internships can be taken at the undergraduate level as CJ 293 (if you have less than 58 credits), or CJ 493 (if you have more than 58 credits).
 Internships are also available at the graduate level as CJ 590.

 Both Field Work and Internships have a mandatory 1-hour meeting each week.
 You will be required to complete academic assignments, written and reading, in addition to your placement duties.
-This meeting is usually scheduled for Mondays, from 8:40am to 9:40am.
+This meeting is usually scheduled for Tuesday, from 3:00pm to 4:00pm.

 Although not required, Field Work is highly recommended.
 Also, undergraduate students may take up to 3 credits of CJ 493 internship to count as upper-division CJ electives.
 See your advisor if you are interested in this option.